adobe/aepsdk-edgemedia-ios/Documentation/getting-started.md

 ## Getting started

 ## Before Starting

-The Media for Edge Network extension has specific configuration requirements for including the Media Collection Details field group in the XDM schema, enabling Media Analytics in a datastream, and installing the Adobe Streaming Media for Edge Network extension in a Tag mobile property.
-For detailed information refer to the [Configure and Setup Adobe Streaming Media for Edge Network](https://developer.adobe.com/client-sdks/documentation/media-for-edge-network/#configure-and-setup-adobe-streaming-media-for-edge-network).
+The Adobe Streaming Media for Edge Network extension has specific configuration requirements for including the Media Collection Details field group in the XDM schema, enabling Media Analytics in a datastream configuration.
+For more details, please refer to this guide to [configure and set up Adobe Streaming Media for  Edge Network](https://developer.adobe.com/client-sdks/documentation/media-for-edge-network/#configure-and-setup-adobe-streaming-media-for-edge-network).

 ### Configure and Install Dependencies